Background on the New Experience Assessment System for Engineering – Online Competency-Based Assessment

 The seven categories represent the areas in which professional engineers of all disciplines must be competent to ensure effective practice and public safety.
 Each Competency Category contains a list of the key competencies required in that area.
 The complete details are included in the Competency Assessment Guide, posted in the Related Documents below.

 Achievement of each category is measured through a Competency Rating Scale that outlines six different levels of competence (0-5).
 A successful candidate must meet each of the competencies in each category at a minimum level of 1 on the Competency Rating Scale, while achieving the required minimum category average ‘entry to practice’ rating level of 2 or 3, depending on the category.

 The use of an online competency assessment process enables applicants to easily report and their validators to validate their engineering experience from anywhere in the world (keeping in mind that a minimum of one year of Canadian or equivalent-to-Canadian experience is still required - with the exception of international graduate applicants who have been given the experience review option to waive confirmatory exams).
 Applicants, validators and assessors are provided with a personal login and once an applicant has completed his or her competency entries, the applicable validators are notified when the applicant indicates in the online system that the competencies that pertain to them are ready to validate.

 For a complete description of the online submission process, see the Competency Assessment Guide posted in the Related Documents below.

-February 2, 2018: Council will finalize the competency-based assessment written material:
+February 2, 2018: Council approved the change to competency-based assessment.